Mitch North: Professional

 On February 23, 2021, North was announced as a new signing for NISA club California United Strikers.
 He went on to make ten regular season appearances for the Strikers.

 On February 22, 2022, North signed with USL League One expansion club Central Valley Fuego FC ahead of their inaugural season.
 He made his debut for the club on April 5, 2022, appearing as an 83rd–minute substitute during a 4–1 win over USL Championship side El Paso Locomotive in a US Open Cup fixture.

+North returned to playing in NISA, joining Irvine Zeta FC for their 2024 season.